seamuskills/rpg-combat-durability/README.txt

 oh you want me to tell you what they are? find out yourself ;)
 #more update scoming soon!
 #most importantly have fun!
+Ps: We are currently working on a new save file so we can actually save your game progress, hopefully it will be released soon.